JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Discussion and summary

-We have obtained the mass-metallicity (MZ) relation for the $z=4-10$ galaxies, and find no significant evolution from $z\sim 2-3$ if simply extrapolated towards the low-mass regime.
-This is consistent with the compilation of the early JWST study results quickly reported within one month after the ERO data release, notably excepting for the $z=8.5$ object whose deviation from the others on the MZ relation becomes small by the re-measurement of $T_e$.
-Furthermore, our compilation does not show any significant evolution among the $z=4-10$ sample.
-A similar trend of no/weak redshift evolution of the MZ relation is predicted by some theoretical simulations at $z\sim 5-9$ ($\Delta \log ({\rm O/H})\lesssim 0.1$\,dex; \citealt{ma2016_MZR, langan2020, ucci2021}), whereas some simulations predict a potentially observable decrease of metallicity with redshift for a given mass ($\sim 0.26$\,dex from $z=5$ to $9$; \citealt{torrey2019}).
-A relatively large uncertainty remains in metallicity in our current sample ($\Delta\log$(O/H) $\sim 0.3$\,dex), which is too large to fully distinguish the different predictions in terms of redshift evolution at high redshift $z>4$.
-Notably, low-mass galaxies below \Mstar\ $<10^8\,$\Msun\ need to be examined more in detail both observationally and theoretically to conclude the apparent discrepancy and address the early chemical enrichment in low-mass systems at high-redshift.
+We have determined the mass-metallicity (MZ) relation for galaxies at $z=4-10$ and find no significant evolution compared to $z\sim 2-3$ when extrapolating to the low-mass regime.
+This result is consistent with the early JWST study results reported shortly after the ERO data release, except for the $z=8.5$ object whose deviation from the others on the MZ relation becomes small after re-measurement of $T_e$.
+Furthermore, our compilation of results does not show any significant evolution among the $z=4-10$ sample.
+Theoretical simulations also predict a similar trend of small redshift evolution in the MZ relation at $z\sim 5-9$ ($\Delta \log ({\rm O/H})\lesssim 0.1$\,dex; \citealt{ma2016_MZR, langan2020, ucci2021, nakazato2023}), with some simulations suggesting a potentially observable decrease in metallicity with redshift for a given mass ($\sim 0.26$\,dex from $z=5$ to $9$; \citealt{torrey2019}).
+Although there may be a weak evolution towards lower metallicity at $z>8$, the current sample has relatively large uncertainties in metallicity ($\Delta\log$(O/H) $\sim 0.3$\,dex), which makes it difficult to fully distinguish between different predictions of redshift evolution at high redshifts $z>4$, especially for low-mass galaxies with \Mstar\ $<10^8\,$\Msun.
+Further detailed observational and theoretical studies are needed to address the apparent discrepancy and understand the early chemical enrichment in low-mass systems at high redshifts.